2020PB/police-brutality/reports/Washington DC.md

 Police walk protesters down the street.
 One officer pepper sprays a protester.
 He stops walking as he tries to clear his eyes, and an officer shoves him.
 Another protester then yells at police; she is pepper sprayed as well.

-tags; protester, push, shove, pepper-spray, spray
+tags: protester, push, shove, pepper-spray, spray

-tags:

 id: dc-dc-32